Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 If you’ve just come off of a safari on Tanzania’s mainland, 4 days would be the perfect break before you fly home, or to your next destination.

 Trust me though, once you’re there, even 2 full weeks won’t feel like enough.
+But your 4 days in Zanzibar can be the perfect amount of time if you plan your time – see the itinerary above!

 Is Zanzibar worth visiting?

 Absolutely!
 Even if you’re not into lying on the beach, Zanzibar has something for most everyone.
+Even if 4 days in Zanzibar is all you can spend, go if you get a chance.

 Not only is the island stunningly beautiful, but it is also full of fascinating history, delicious food, and activities for the adventurous and the less daring.